Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

 None of the mandatory reporting obligations described above exists in a vacuum.
 The FCA in particular collaborates closely with other enforcement authorities, both within the United Kingdom and internationally.

-Indeed, notwithstanding its ability to prosecute criminal offences, there have been several examples in recent years of cases in which it has supplied information to and otherwise coordinated its action with other authorities, including, notably, the SFO.44 The FCA surprised the financial sector in March 2021 by launching its first criminal prosecution for offences under the Money Laundering Regulations 2007, in what is also the first prosecution of a bank (NatWest) for such offences.45 The announcement followed a number of record fines by the FCA and HMRC for non-compliance with money laundering regulations,46 and may mark the start of a more robust approach.
+Indeed, notwithstanding its ability to prosecute criminal offences, there have been several examples in recent years of cases in which it has supplied information to and otherwise coordinated its action with other authorities, including, notably, the SFO.
+The FCA surprised the financial sector in March 2021 by launching its first criminal prosecution for offences under the Money Laundering Regulations 2007, in the first prosecution of a bank, NatWest, for such offences.
+The announcement followed a number of record fines by the FCA and HM Revenue and Customs for non-compliance with money laundering regulations, and may mark the start of a more robust approach.
 NatWest pleaded guilty to the charges in October 2021 and sentencing took place in December 2021.
 Mrs Justice Cockerill ordered NatWest to pay a fine of £264.8 million, even though the judge agreed that NatWest was not complicit in the underlying criminal money laundering by its customer.

 The remainder of this chapter considers self-reporting in relation to the SFO and, to the extent relevant, the FCA, in relation to financial crime issues.